What is a commercial bridging loan?

 What commercial bridging loan rates should I expect to pay?

-On top of the interest charges, when taking out a commercial bridging loan, a number of fees must be paid.
+On top of the interest charges, when taking out commercial bridging loans, a number of fees must be paid.
 They are:

 Lender arrangement fee – These fees are charged by the lender and can usually be added to the loan.
 Typically, you can expect this fee to be 1-2% of the loan amount.